The best cinematography books can teach you everything you need to know about working a camera. So what titles should you read?

 Whether you're learning the basics or trying to take an advanced course, this list of books will cater to everything you want to know.

-The 25 Best Cinematography Books for 2020
+The 25 Best Cinematography Books

 1. Cinematography: Theory and Practice by Blaine Brown